-‘Pokemon GO’: Pokemon Day Event Launches Feb 26 In Time For 21st Anniversary
+‘Pokemon GO’: Pokemon Day Event Launches Feb.
+26 In Time For 21st Anniversary

 — Pokémon (@Pokemon) February 21, 2017

-In the mean time, go out, enjoy the sunshine, and catch yourself some festive Pikachu on Pokemon GO before they’re gone.
+In the mean time, go out, enjoy the sunshine and catch yourself some festive Pikachu on Pokemon GO before they’re gone.

-[Featured image by The Pokemon Company International]
+[Featured Image by The Pokemon Company International]